 The applicant should provide a list of manufacturers’, packers’ and FPRCs’ names and licence numbers, with a list of the dates of inspection by the Health Authorities of either SA, FDA, MHRA, TGA, EU, Canada, PIC/S country, at each site.

-7 www.sahpra.org.za

 Inspection reports or equivalent document

 The applicant should provide copies of inspection reports or equivalent document, not older than three years, from the Health Authorities of either SA, FDA, MHRA, TGA, EU, Canada, PIC/S country, at each site.